PostHog/posthog.com/contents/handbook/engineering/event-ingestion.md

 showTitle: true
 ---

-In it's simplest form, PostHog is a analytics data store where events come in and get analyzed.
+In it's simplest form, PostHog is an analytics data store where events come in and get analyzed.

 This document gives an overview of how data ingestion works.